sascha245/vuex-simple/README.md

     this.counter += nb;
   }

-  // You can also add @Action to transform the function to a store action that will be dispatched on call, but it's not really necessary
-  // @Action()
   public async asyncIncrement() {
     await new Promise(r => setTimeout(r, 500));
     // simply call mutation function like you would any other function